Preaching as a Means of Grace

 [[Scripture and Liturgical Worship]] . [[Ordained Ministry]] . [[Eucharistic Practice]] . [[Pastoral Role of Liturgy]] . [[Sacramental Theology]] . [[Faith and Trust]] . [[Book of Common Prayer]] . [[Cultural Context in Gospel Communication]] . [[Guilt and Righteousness Paradigm]] . [[Honour-Shame Paradigm]] . [[Fear and Power Paradigm]] . [[Conversion and Social Displacement]] . [[Interfaith Dialogue]] . [[Islamic-Christian Theological Comparison]]

-[^bray-common-prayer-p84]: [[How to Use the Book of Common Prayer: A Guide to the Anglican Liturgy]], p.
+[^bray-common-prayer-p84]: [[How to Use the Book of Common Prayer - A Guide to the Anglican Liturgy]], p.
 84 ([[sources/scans/bray-common-prayer/How to Use the Book of Common Prayer - 95.jpg|🖼️]]) .
-‘Offering After the sermon is the “offertory,” which begins with a col- lection of money for the support of **the** **church** **and** **its** **min-** **istry,** **including** **to** **the** **poor.**’
+‘The prayer book makes the sermon a necessary component of the Communion because **preaching is being viewed as a means of grace, as a divinely appointed method for im- planting and stirring up faith within hearers** (Romans 10:14).’

-[^jabbour-crescent-p158]: [[The Crescent through the Eyes of the Cross]], p.
-158 ([[assets/pages/jabbour-crescent/fulltext-p130.jpg|📖]] [[assets/pages/jabbour-crescent/notebook-p15.jpg|📓]]) .
-‘1.
+[^jabbour-crescent-p158]: [[The Crescent through the Eyes of the Cross]], pp. 158-159 ([[assets/pages/jabbour-crescent/fulltext-p130.jpg|📖]] [[assets/pages/jabbour-crescent/fulltext-p131.jpg|📖]] [[assets/pages/jabbour-crescent/notebook-p15.jpg|📓]] [[assets/pages/jabbour-crescent/notebook-p16.jpg|📓]]) . ‘**1.
 Paul’s letters are loaded with legal terminology such as guilt, penalty of sin, judgment, and justification.
 2. Some of the early church fathers were not only theologians but also lawyers, such as Quintus Tertullian (ca. 160–225) and Aurelius Prudentius (ca. 348–405).
 Not only that, […]’

 [^jabbour-crescent-p35]: Ibid., p.
-35 ([[assets/pages/jabbour-crescent/fulltext-p31.jpg|📖]] [[assets/pages/jabbour-crescent/notebook-p6.jpg|📓]]) .
-‘You see things and explain them with legal terminology as if we are in a court.
+35 ([[assets/pages/jabbour-crescent/fulltext-p31.jpg|📖]] [[assets/pages/jabbour-crescent/notebook-p6.jpg|📓]] [[assets/pages/jabbour-crescent/notebook-p7.jpg|📓]]) . ‘**You see things and explain them with legal terminology as if we are in a court.
 You talk so much about guilt and righteousness, sin and its penalty, condemnation and justification.
 I have been shown the “Four Spiritual Laws,” the “Bridge” illustration, and the “Steps to Peace with God.”
 They all […]’

 [^jabbour-crescent-p44]: Ibid., p.
 44 ([[assets/pages/jabbour-crescent/fulltext-p38.jpg|📖]] [[assets/pages/jabbour-crescent/notebook-p9.jpg|📓]]) . ‘**If I convert to Christianity my support system in life will be completely demolished.
 I would become, as it were, homeless and family-less.
 How would I live?
 Are you able to provide for me a completely new support system?**’